 Yes, most places we stay have charging facilities.
 East Africa works on 220/240 volts and 3 pin English plugs therefore you may need to pack a plug adaptor and those from North America will need to bring an adapter to convert 110 to 220 volts.

-With our student groups we try to include as much as possible in the overall price – safari, community service projects, meals, bottled water, and activities therefore students don’t have to bring a large amount of money just enough for visas, drinks (sodas), snacks, WiFi (most places it is free), laundry and maybe a few souvenirs.
+With our student groups we try to include as much as possible in the overall price – safari, community service projects, meals, drinking water, and activities therefore students don’t have to bring a large amount of money just enough for visas, drinks (sodas), snacks, WiFi (most places it is free), laundry and maybe a few souvenirs.

 On average most students won’t need more than USD$100 per week.
 We recommend bring spending money in USD cash.
 Although there are ATMs in cities and major towns sometimes they do not work or out of cash so cannot be relied upon.